 Air is drawn through a pre-weighed filter at a known rate, which collects any particles on the surface.
 The filter is weighed again to determine the mass of particles collected, and by dividing the mass by the total volume of air, we can calculate the concentration of the particles.

-Only very small masses of particles are collected on the smaller filters, so a special, very sensitive balance is used, that can weigh things as small as 0.1 micrograms.
-That is one ten-millionth of a gram, a very tiny amount.
-To do this, the balance and the filters are kept in a special room that has an air conditioner that controls both the temperature and the amount of moisture in the air.
+Only very small masses of particles are collected on the smaller filters, so a very sensitive balance is used, that can weigh things as small as 0.1 micrograms (one ten-millionth of a gram).
+The balance and the filters are kept in a room where both the temperature and the amount of moisture in the air is tightly controlled.